Tanishq6210/Java-Programms-For-Beginners/README.md

-# LearnGitRepo
-This repo is made for getting introduced with repo.
+This github account is meant for practice to save my projects.
+I will keep working and updating this repository after making significant progress.